 Major players expected to announce or promote enterprise-focused blockchain solutions include Deloitte, ConsenSys, SAP SE, Accenture and IBM, among others.

 “The goal is really to plant that flag and send a very clear message that we want to work with you, want to support you, and we ultimately want NYC to be the global capital for blockchain,” Anthony Hogrebe, NYCEDC’s senior vice president, told .

 There’s even a Consensus session called “What will it take for you to love New York again?” a reference to the , the state’s controversial effort to create its own regulatory framework for virtual currency.

 2. For better or worse, government interest is here to stay.

-The conference speakers will include such government officials as Premier of Bermuda E. David Burt, who has made no secret of the island nation’s ; U.S. Rep. David Schweikert, R.–Ariz., a member of the , which focuses on the technology’s potential for government use, identity management and health care; European Parliament member Eva Kaili, an outspoken advocate for innovation within the European Union; and James Bullard, president of the Federal Reserve Bank of St. Louis.
+The conference speakers will include such government officials as Premier of Bermuda E. David Burt, who has made no secret of the self-governing British territory’s ; U.S. Rep. David Schweikert, R.–Ariz., a member of the , which focuses on the technology’s potential for government use, identity management and health care; European Parliament member Eva Kaili, an outspoken advocate for innovation within the European Union; and James Bullard, president of the Federal Reserve Bank of St. Louis.

 Also on the agenda are representatives of several major U.S. regulatory bodies, including Commissioner Brian Quintenz of the U.S. Commodity Futures Trading Commission and Robert A. Cohen, chief of the Security and Exchange Commission’s Division of Enforcement cyber unit, which was created last year with a focus on ICOs and cryptocurrency conduct along with broader cybersecurity issues.